New York Beauties · Patterns by Elizabeth of OPQuilt

 After working on these blocks, it suddenly occurred to me that after I made each arc of rays, and trimmed them up…I didn’t need the paper in there anymore.
 So I peeled it off before sewing the ray-arcs to the plain arcs.
 I referenced this a little bit in the last block, where I tore off the paper at the seam allowance.
 Generally, in FPP, you only need the paper where the seam lines will be lining up.
 Generally.
 But in these NYBeauties, the paper just got in the way.
 Without the paper, I can use a more reasonable stitch length, and the fabrics will work together.
 Try it and decide if you like it.

 Because it’s June and Why Not?
-I’ve left up Blocks One and Two, so with this post, now you have three (and a peek at Block Four).
+Try making Blocks One and Two.
+Now, with this post, you have three (and a peek at Block Four).
 I love all the sweet notes you write–if you feel like following this blog, that is also a nice thank you.
 I post weekly (but this June, it’s like bi-weekly).
 I’m also on Instagram, if that’s more your style.

 Our hashtag on Instagram is #newyorkbeautiesquilt so let’s post and tag and share our beautiful blocks!